Nilgol/clcp/README.md

 The thesis, including an abstract, as well as some presentation slides are included in the repository.

-The source code is split into two distinct pipelines:
+The source code is split into two pipelines:
 - **Pretraining Pipeline**: Developed using PyTorch Lightning.
 This pipeline is used for multimodal pretraining by aligning an image encoder with a point cloud encoder via a contrastive loss.
-- **Fine-tuning and Evaluation Pipeline**: Utilizes the MMSegmentation and MMPretrain framework from OpenMMLab.
+- **Finetuning and Evaluation Pipeline**: Utilizes the MMSegmentation and MMPretrain framework from OpenMMLab.
 This pipeline is used to finetune the pretrained image encoder for semantic segmentation, then to evaluate performace under distribution shift.

 ## Project Structure